 Little is known about the origin of fly fishing.
 As per some sources, the book The Treatyse on Fysshynge with an Angle (1496) has some fragments of text which resemble a technique such as the one we discussed.
 The book also has discussions online, rod, and hook making, with braided lines as well (ones that resemble current days’ fly fishing).

 In 1655, Charles Kirby designed a new bent-hook whose design continues to date.
 The inventor has more inventions in the field of fishing, which are still commonly used.
-Point being, the technique might be old, but the new modifications have kept it alive to date.
+The point being, the technique might be old, but the new modifications have kept it alive to date.

 We’ve covered this before – the method uses artificial flies, which are quite lightweight.
 The material usually includes feathers, furs, synthetic materials, beads, or ribbing materials.
 These materials help create lightweight lures which also entice fish in the sea.